zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - What I fear is not the enemy’s strategy, but our own mistakes.

+##### Peter Levine

+- Conscious, *explicit* memory is only the proverbial tip of a very deep and mighty iceberg.
+It barely hints at the submerged strata of *primal implicit experience* that moves us in ways the conscious mind can only begin to imagine.

 ##### Pooh-Bah, in Gilbert and Sullivan’s *The Mikado*